HansPeterIngo/babymonitor/README.md

 Babyphone
 ---------------

-I wrote this script to use a raspberry pi with an additional external usb soundcard as a baby monitor babyphone.
+I wrote this script to use a raspberry pi with an additional external usb soundcard as a baby monitor / phone.

 The script streams the audio from `plughw:1,0` using multicast url `rtp://224.0.1.14:6000`.